 Generally I advise students to break this time up into blocks of 1-2 hours split over a few days of the week given your schedule.
 Working on too much material in one sitting is more likely to cause frustration and does not allow for time for understanding to develop or for questions to be answered.
 Learn to use the materials to your greatest advantage.

-If you go through the content as directed, you will learn the skills you need to succeed in the course as well as build a foundation of R skills.
+If you go through the content as directed, you will learn the skills you need to succeed in the course as well as build a foundation of SAS skills.

-Read the assigned materials and watch the videos provided carefully, they are expressly designed to provide the instruction needed for the assignments.
+Read the assigned materials and watch the videos provided carefully.
 Work along with tutorials and readings, testing your understanding of the code presented.
 Do not allow yourself to waste time working in the software, if you are having issues, let us know immediately and we will help as soon as possible.
 Try to make sure as much of your time as possible in the software is productive.

-We have tried to make it as easy as possible to follow along with the tutorials.
-Watching the videos at a slower speed can help.
-Viewing the R-scripts and transcripts while you watch or work in the software may also help.
 Whenever possible, many students find it helpful to have the videos playing in one window, monitor, or other device while working in the software in another, pausing as needed to work through the process on your own.